 Pronouns: she/her

-Chloe is a first-year MSc student at the University of Toronto in the Faculty of Kinesiology and Physical Education.
+Chloe is a second-year MSc student at the University of Toronto in the Faculty of Kinesiology and Physical Education.
 Chloe is specializing in sports psychology, and her research focuses on mental health and self-esteem.
+Chloe completed her training through the U of T MindFIT program.
 She is a Yoga, Meditation, and Mindfulness Program Assistant for the Multi-Faith Centre, where she assists with MindFIT and other Mindful Moments programs.

 Learn more about Chloe